-The Advisory Board guides the Student Energy Summit 2019 Committee to deliver an insightful, exciting and empowering event.
-We are proud to be supported by the top academic and industry experts in the energy and sustainability environments, inspiring us to spearhead the energy transition.
+The Advisory Board guides the Student Energy Summit 2019 Committee on how to deliver an insightful, exciting and empowering event.
+We are proud to be supported and inspired by top academic and industry experts in the energy and sustainability fields as we spearhead the energy transition.

 Director of Academic and Technology Ventures, Imperial College London

 Charles Mallo joined Imperial College London from a senior executive P&L career in consulting, engineering, and private/public healthcare in the UK and abroad.
 His current Imperial portfolio of responsibilities include leading and supporting major local and international academic led commercial/strategic step-outs; new technology venturing support initiatives and strategy development; pursuing and overlooking new deep tech accelerator and incubator opportunities and delivery; leading Enterprise expertise groups, and external engagement on behalf of the College on programmes and Boards.
 He holds a first class MEng, with executive education at a number of top, global MBA schools and has completed the INSEAD International Directors Programme, holding its Certificate in Corporate Governance.
 Charles chairs the SES2019 Advisory Board and its Governance and audit committee.

 President and CEO, International Emissions Trading Association (IETA)